Paying super on overtime

 No super to pay?

-If you don't have any super to pay this quarter simply fill out this form.
+If you don't have any super to pay simply fill out this form.
 Get your employer reference number and ABN ready, and we’ll guide you through the rest.
 Note that you can fill out this form in the Business Portal too.

 Need to pay your employees super?